cmusatyalab/openface/docs/training-new-models.md

 # Training new models
 This repository also contains our training infrastructure to promote an open ecosystem and enable quicker bootstrapping for new research and development.
-Warning: Training is computationally expensive and takes a few weeks on our Tesla K40 GPU.
+Warning: Training is computationally and memory expensive and takes a few weeks on our Tesla K40 GPU.
 Because of this, the training code assumes CUDA is installed.

 A rough overview of training is: